Message from the Associate Director of Education

 During the latter half of the first year of residency, there is an eight-week rotation each in radiation oncology and medical oncology.
 There is also the opportunity for selectives in surgical oncology, colorectal surgery, palliative care, and research.

 The second year is focused on more complex open and laparoscopic gynecologic oncology surgery as well as the post-operative management of complex patients.
 In addition, the residents spend dedicated time on assessing and treating chemotherapy patients.
-Each resident has the opportunity to be the chief resident for four to six months.
-During this time, the chief resident manages the entire team of learners, can select the appropriate surgical cases for their learning and manages the inpatient ward.
+Each resident functions as the Lead resident for four to six months.
+During this time, the Lead resident manages the entire team of learners, can select the appropriate surgical cases for their learning and manages the inpatient ward.
 The focus during the second year is to develop the skills to be able to transition to a consultant gynecologic oncologist.

-A third additional year in research to pursue a Master’s in Education Epidemiology/and Statistics/Public Health can also be offered.
+A third additional year in research to pursue a master’s in education Epidemiology/and Statistics/Public Health can also be offered.
+This additional year is usually offered as the first year of the program prior to the start of the 2 clinical residency years.

 Teaching